shubhampotdar/applied-accessibility-web/readme.md

 	_Note_: Some online color picking tools include visual simulations of how colors appear for different types of colorblindness.
 These are great resources in addition to online contrast checking calculators.

+* Screen reader users have different options for what type of content their device reads.
+This includes skipping to (or over) landmark elements, jumping to the main content, or getting a page summary from the headings.
+Another option is to only hear the links available on a page.

+	Screen readers do this by reading the link text, or what's between the anchor (a) tags.
+Having a list of "click here" or "read more" links isn't helpful.
+Instead, you should use brief but descriptive text within the a tags to provide more meaning for these users.